tritonJS826/masters-way/mw-general-bff/apiAutogenerated/mw-general-bff/docs/MwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload.md

 ### NewMwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload

-`func NewMwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload(topicId string, trainingId string, ) *MwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload`
+`func NewMwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload(language string, topicId string, trainingId string, ) *MwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload`

 NewMwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload instantiates a new MwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload object
 This constructor will assign default values to properties that have it defined,